wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 This tasting menu was a real event that we ran as part of a [series](/cheff){:target="_blank"}.
 We plan to do them roughly once a year.
 If you live in or pass through the Bay Area and would like to be considered as a guest for future ones, let me know.

-If this inspired you to think about how we need to transform our food infrastructure, let’s [connect](https://www.linkedin.com/in/owenwang/){:target="_blank"}.
+If this inspired you to think about how we need to remodel our food infrastructure, let’s [connect](https://www.linkedin.com/in/owenwang/){:target="_blank"}.
 I'm currently investigating where software can be levered to effect change in the system.

 I’m still early in my journey, but as a starting point, the following are some of the biggest areas beyond our own diets that I’m seeing, and the companies already doing something about it.
 Let me know if there’s a company I should know about, or an area I’m missing or am misinformed about!